Abiola-Gbolahan/Data-Analysis/SQL Data Cleaning Project/Readme.md

 # SQL Data Cleaning Project
 I came across this data cleaning project online and decided to give it a try to sharpen my SQL skills.
-Though I initially faced some technical hurdles, I was determined to make it work—and I learned a lot in the process.
+Though I initially faced some technical hurdles, I was determined to make it work and I learned a lot in the process.
 The goal was to clean and prepare a dataset of global layoffs to make it analysis-ready.
 This project made me realize how **important it is to clean data before diving into Exploratory Data Analysis (EDA)**.
 Working with messy or inconsistent data can lead to wrong insights and poor business decisions.

 ## ⚙️ Tools & Environment